DOling/aws_knowledge/SageMaker.md

 		* Kernel
 			* Conda environment
 ## Capabilities
-* Experience the same features of a Jupyter #notebook and a Jupyter Lab
+* Experience the same features of a #Jupyter/notebook and a Jupyter Lab
 * viewing the notebooks --> **no cost** (Status: #InService)
-* starting the kernel produces cost --> execution of a #Jupyter notebook
+* starting the kernel produces cost --> execution of a #Jupyter/notebook
 * 1-to-1 maping between user and instances
 	* collaborate with colleagues using snapshots
 		* share a read-only copy of your notebook using a #hyperlink
 		* editable by creating a copy
 * provide persistent custom development environments
 	* #build custom #container with approved base images
-	* push to docker registry/ AWS #ECR
+	* push to docker registry/ #AWS/ECR
 	* attach kernel to Studio domain
 	* select kernel to run notebook
-* attach an EBS volume to the SageMaker Notebook Instance
+* attach an #AWS/EBS volume to the SageMaker Notebook Instance
 	* choose any size between 5 GB and 16384 GB, in 1 GB increments; 5 GB is the default value
 	* volume size can be increased by updating the notebook Instance
-	* **only files and data saved within the ```/home/ec2-user/SageMaker``` directory #persist between notebook instance sessions**
+	* **only files and data saved within the ```/home/ec2-user/SageMaker``` directory persist between notebook instance sessions**
 	* each notebook instance's ```/tmp``` directory provides a minimum of 10 GB of storage in an instance store; **instance store is temporary, block-level storage that isn't persistent; SageMaker deletes the directory's contents when the instance is stopped or restarted**

 # SageMaker notebook instances
-*  SageMaker notebook instance & SageMaker Studio are interfaces to AWS SageMaker service
+*  #AWS/SageMaker/notebook instance & SageMaker Studio are interfaces to AWS SageMaker service
-	*  creating a SM notebook instance builds an Amazon Elastic Inference connected to an AWS #EC2 instance with access to an AWS #EBS (Amazon Elastic Block Storage)
+	*  creating a SM notebook instance builds an Amazon Elastic Inference connected to an #AWS/EC2 instance with access to an #AWS/EBS (Amazon Elastic Block Storage)
 	*  ability to build persistent python environments
-* SageMaker notebook instance environment
+* #AWS/SageMaker/notebook instance environment
 	* Jupyter Kernel
 	* Python packages
 	* installation of external libraries and kernels possible